A while ago I had a lovely reader (Hi Crystal!) asking me suggestions about a “learning kit” to start sewing.

 For your beginners kit choose a big package of regular glass-heads pins and you’ll be spot on for a while!

-Keep then into their case, if they have one (or repurpouse a candy tin box), or stick them into a handmade pincushion/pinsharpener like this one I made I while ago.
+Keep them in their case, if they have one (or repurpose a candy tin box), or stick them into a handmade pincushion/pinsharpener like this one I made I while ago.

-This is a big one, but absolutely necessary sewing tool: I am not a fan of handsewing and a completely hand-sewn piece of clothing is not something I am eager to create.
-A (even basic) sewing machine will make your life easier, with consistent seams at a fraction of the time.
+This is a big one, but absolutely necessary sewing tool: I am not a fan of hand sewing and a completely hand-sewn piece of clothing is not something I am eager to create.
+An (even basic) sewing machine will make your life easier, with consistent seams at a fraction of the time.